How to Sell on Amazon FBA Canada (Amazon.ca) in 2019June 18, 2019 in Amazon, Blog, Chinese Importing, Selling Your Products

-One of the other benefits of selling on Amazon.ca is that you can use multi-channel fulfillment to ship Canadian orders from your website to Canadians direct from Canada.
+One of the other benefits of selling on Amazon.ca is that you can use multi-channel fulfillment to ship Canadian orders from your website to Canadians direct from Canada (you cannot use MCF for international orders).
 This avoids duties and long transit times and is a big positive for Canadians.

 Canada also has a much easier sales tax process than in the U.S. Canada has what they call a harmonized sales tax meaning there’s only one tax to collect for most provinces (I’ll get into this shortly).